Information for Freshman Applicants

 Educational Opportunity Program (EOP) students may be requested to complete and submit additional academic and financial application materials.

-If you have a special talent (art, music, speech/debate, theater/dance) you wish to continue pursuing in some way at Binghamton University, consider submitting a special talent portfolio.
-This enables us to consider your talents during the admissions process.
-It doesn't affect your intended major and isn't an audition to enter any program.
+If you have a special talent you wish to continue pursuing in some way at Binghamton University, consider submitting a special talent portfolio.
+Submitting a special talent for review at Binghamton University is an opportunity for your talents to be actively considered in your admissions process.
+Submitting a portfolio for review does not affect your intended major.
+Questions?
+For more information, e-mail firstname.lastname@example.org.

 - Art (129k .pdf)